Exceptional Quartics are Ubiquitous: Two Quartic Families with Quadratic Subfields

+Proof of (iv): Step 1.
+Initially we just show for each real quadratic there is one $t$ such that $K_t$ has that field as a subfield.

-Proof of (iv): Given a positive square-free integer $d$, and a unit $u$ in the real quadratic field $\bq(\sqrt d )$ writing $2u= t+s\sqrt d$, for some $t,s\in\bz$ we get $t^2-ds^2 =4$, that is $t^2-4 = ds^2$.
-The last equality shows the two real quadratic fields generated by the square roots of $d$, and $t^2-4$, are indeed one and the same.
+Given a positive square-free integer $d$, and a unit $u$ in the real quadratic field $\bq(\sqrt d )$ writing $2u= t+s\sqrt d$, for some $t,s\in\bz$ and computing its norm we get $t^2-ds^2 =4$, that is, $t^2-4 = ds^2$.
+The last equality shows that the two numbers, $\sqrt d$ and $\sqrt{t^2-4}$, are merely two different primitive elements for the same real quadratic extension of $\bq$.
 This, combined with part (iii) just proved above, shows that $\bq(\sqrt d)$ is a subfield of our exceptional quartic $K_t$.
+Let us denote this $t$ as $t_1$.